 It is easy to see that the estimators $\ltchat$ and $\utchat$ are asymptotically equivalent to the estimates

-where $R(X_{ij})=nF_{n1}(X_{j1})$ denotes the rank of $X_{ij}$ among $X_{1j},\dots X_{nj}$ ($j=1,2$), see also \cite{huang1992} for an alternative asymptotic equivalent estimator.
-Therefore we introduce analogs of (\ref{est:ltchat}) and (\ref{est:utchat}) where the marginals $F_{1}$ and $F_{2}$ are assumed to be known, that is
+where $R(X_{ij})=nF_{n1}(X_{j1})$ denotes the rank of $X_{ij}$ among $X_{1j},\ldots, X_{nj}$ ($j=1,2$) (see Huang \cite{huang1992} for an alternative asymptotic equivalent estimator).
+Therefore, we introduce analogs of (\ref{est:ltchat}) and (\ref {est:utchat}) where the marginals $F_{1}$ and $F_{2}$ are assumed known, that is,

-For the sake of brevity we restrict our investigations to the case of lower tail copulas and we assume that this function is non-zero in a single point $\vect{x}\in[0,\infty)^2$ [and as a consequence non-zero everywhere on $[0,\infty)^2$, see Theorem 1 in Schmidt and Stadtm{\"{u}}ller~\cite{schmstad2006}).
+For the sake of brevity, we restrict our investigations to the case of lower tail copulas.
+We assume that this function is non-zero in a single point $\vect{x}\in[0,\infty)^2\setminus\{(0,0)\}$, and as a consequence non-zero everywhere on $[0,\infty)^2$ (see Theorem 1 in Schmidt and Stadtm{\"{u}}ller~\cite{schmstad2006}).